Table of Contents

 5. “The Showdown” Bird vs. Jordan – McDonald’s

 Why: You can’t get bigger than this McDonald’s commercial.
-One of the greatest fast food ads of all time it follows a battle between two titans of basketball for a Big Mac menu lunch.
+One of the greatest and best fast food ads of all time it follows a battle between two titans of basketball for a Big Mac menu lunch.
 Larry Bird vs Michael Jordan, 1993, Super Bowl spot.
 A perfect combination for a win.

 Two athletes challenge each other to score from unexpected angles and it’s an amusing fight to follow.
 The commercial proved to be so successful that McDonalds chose to repeat the trick by filming another similar-formatted video in 2010 pitting Dwight Howard and LeBron James against each other.
 Larry Bird makes a cameo in the end eating the Big Mac.
 Fast food perfection it is.